 Simultaneous submissions - Sorry, but we will not consider articles that have been simultaneously submitted to or published by another publication, including an ISBA publication.
 No topic may be reserved for an author.
 All manuscripts are considered on a first come, first served basis.
 Also, we reserve the right to edit all manuscripts—heavily, if necessary—for length, clarity, organization, and style.

-Pending cases - Unless we commission it, we almost never publish a manuscript that discusses as a major thrust of its thesis a case where a petition for rehearing or leave to appeal is pending or has been granted.
+Pending cases - We sometimes publish manuscripts that discuss cases in which a petition for rehearing or leave to appeal is pending or has been granted, but only if the treatment is balanced.
 We cannot publish an article about a pending case if an author is counsel for plaintiff or defendant or a member of the same firm as counsel for plaintiff or defendant in the pending case.

 Volunteer-written manuscripts deemed suitable for review go to a panel of the Illinois Bar Journal Editorial Board.
 The panel decides whether to accept or reject it, based on the importance of the topic to practicing lawyers, breadth of appeal, timeliness, quality of analysis, clarity, organization, and other factors.
 The panel sometimes requires rewriting or editing as a prerequisite to approval.
 We reserve the right to reject even manuscripts we solicit if they do not meet our standards.

 Length - Lead articles should be 1,500 to 3,000 words, including footnotes.
 Longer articles are rarely accepted.
 Very rarely.